GuilhermeSilvaLima/Code-Magazine/README.md

 # Code-Magazine
-This simple Website it is just for practice my html skills :D
+This simple Website it is just for practice my HTML skills :D